sureshramisetti/Assessment-DevopsEngineer/README.md

 ### Use of cfn-config

-Lambda-cfn uses [cfn-config](https://github.com/mapbox/cfn-config) for creating, retrieving, updating, and deleting CloudFormation stacks.
-It takes the same parameters and values as cfn-config, see the [cfn-config CLI usage documentation](https://github.com/mapbox/cfn-config#cli-usage).
+Lambda-cfn uses  for creating, retrieving, updating, and deleting CloudFormation stacks.
+It takes the same parameters and values as cfn-config.

 Lambda-cfn will look for the following environment variables if you'd prefer to not pass in flags for each command: